 Age increases the risk of contracting a zoonotic disease.
 Children under the age of five, and the elderly are at particular risk.
-The 2007 Census of Agriculture reported the average age of today's farmer is 57.1 and in Kansas, 35% of feedyard principal operators are 65 years or older.
+The 2012 Census of Agriculture reported the average age of today's farmer is 58.3.
 While there is no physiological definition of when a person is "older" or "elderly," it is known that the immune system does not function as efficiently in older adults as it does in younger people.
 Illness may be more difficult to fight in this population, making prevention even more important.